aws/aws-cdk/packages/aws-cdk-docs/src/l1-vs-l2.rst

   mapping to an |cfn| resource,
   as listed in the |cfn| topic `AWS Resource Types Reference <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html>`_.

-  All Resource constructs are found in the :py:mod:`aws-cdk-resources` package.
+  All Resource constructs are found in the :py:mod:`_aws-cdk_resources` package.

 AWS Construct Library Constructs